IuliiaKonovalova/team_3_april_hackathon/README.md

 ### Target Audience

-For our project the intention is to mainly advertise the game to the younger generations mainly within the age bracket of 6-12 years old.
-In particular, the demographic the project is aimed at is for those that want to learn more about the environment around them.
+For our project, the intention is to advertise the game to the younger generations, mainly within the age bracket of 6-12 years old.
+In particular, the demographic the project is aimed at is those that want to learn more about the environment around them.
-The following areas were looked into in order to achieve this goal of obtaining this age demographic: Gamification, Interactivity and Visual and Audio cues.
-A combination and the correct use of all four allows for the target audience to be attracted towards the project.
-The different difficulty levels provides for prolonged interest in the game itself also.
+The following areas were looked into to achieve this goal of obtaining this age demographic: Gamification, Interactivity, and Visual and Audio cues.
+A combination and the correct use of all four allow the target audience to be attracted to the project.
+The different difficulty levels provide for prolonged interest in the game itself also.

 ### User Stories:

 #### First Time Visitor Goals:
-- As a first time visitor, I want to be able to easily understand the purpose of the website, so I can decide whether I want to use it or not.
+- As a first-time visitor, I want to be able to easily understand the purpose of the website, so I can decide whether I want to use it or not.
-- As a first time visitor, I want to be able to easily navigate the website, so I can find what I am looking for.
+- As a first-time visitor, I want to be able to easily navigate the website, so I can find what I am looking for.
-- As a first time visitor, I want to be able to easily understand the rules of the game, so I can play freely.
+- As a first-time visitor, I want to be able to easily understand the rules of the game, so I can play freely.

 #### Frequent User Goals:
 - As a frequent user, I want to be able to learn about sorting garbage for recycling, so I can recycle my garbage in real life.